mlight-lee/ui-components/README.md

 }
 ```

 Four `offsetXXX` properties are used to set the minimum distance from the side of the tool palette to the side of the window.
-It is quite useful if you want the tool palette is shown within area.
+It is quite useful if you want the tool palette is shown within certain area.
 For example, one web page has one title bar at the top of window, one status bar at the bottom of window, and one canvas area between the title bar and the status bar.
 The height of the title bar is 60px and the height of the status bar is 20px.
 Then you can set `topOffset` to 60 and `bottomOffset` to 20 to let the tool palette are shown and moved within canvas area only.

-It is quite easy to use it.

 ```javascript
 <script lang="ts" setup>